keslingmj/RNASeq/FDR_and_Replicates.md

 #### Downloading the Wang Datasets

-The relevant file of breast cancer data was found at <https://figshare.com/articles/Data_record_3/5330593>.
+The relevant directory of breast cancer data was found at <https://figshare.com/articles/Data_record_3/5330593>.
 This "Data Record 3" refers to samples that 1) had "Expected Counts" from the RSEM algorithm, 2) Uniform Processing yielding FPKM from RSEM's output and quantile normalized, and 3) batch-effect-corrected using the ComBat software.

-The BRCA data file is called "brca-rsem-fpkm-tcga-t.txt.gz" and was 35.11 MB compressed.
-Once decompressed, it yielded a single file called "brcarsemfpkmtcgat.txt".
+-   The TCGA data file is called *brca-rsem-fpkm-tcga-t.txt.gz* and is 35.11 MB compressed.
+Once decompressed, it yielded a single file called *brcarsemfpkmtcgat.txt*.
+All 982 samples from this file are tissue type = 01, which is "tumor", in this case, "breast tumor".

+-   A second TCGA file is called *brca-rsem-fpkm-tcga.txt.gz* and is 4.24 MB compressed.
+Once decompressed, it yielded a single file called *brcarsemfpkmtcgat.txt*, which is almost the same name as the first file.
+All 110 samples from this file are tissue type = 11, which is "Solid (breast) tissue normal".

-The relevant file of healthy breast samples was found at the same figshare.com link above and the file is called "breast-rsem-fpkm-gtex.txt.gz" is 3.52 MB compressed.
-Once decompressed, it yielded a single file called "breastrsemfpkmgtex.txt".
+-   The GTEx file of healthy breast samples was found at the same figshare.com link above and the file is called *breast-rsem-fpkm-gtex.txt.gz* is 3.52 MB compressed.
+Once decompressed, it yielded a single file called *breastrsemfpkmgtex.txt*, and contained 89 samples of "Solid (breast) tissue normal".

--   There are TCGA samples that are actually healthy.
-I still need to go back and review the 3rd breast sample from the figshare.com directory.\*

 #### Subsetting the Wang Datasets